sdshah09/Social-Media-Blog-App/README.md

 - Upload images to your post via Cloudinary integration.
 - Interact with other users' posts by commenting and liking.
 - Edit or delete your posts as needed.
+- Navigate through blog posts and comments with pagination.
+- Enjoy real-time updates with Apollo Client subscriptions.

 ## Contributing